List of botanical gardens and arboretums in the United States

 The oldest surviving botanical garden in the United States is Bartram's Garden in Pennsylvania.

 This list is intended to include all significant botanical gardens and arboretums in the United States.

 The total number of botanical gardens recorded in the United States depends on the criteria used, and is in the range from 296 to 1014.

-The approximate number of living plant accessions recorded in these botanical gardens — 600,000.
+The number of living plant accessions recorded in these botanical gardens are approximately 600,000.

-The approximate number of taxa in these collections — 90,000 taxa or approximately 40,000 species.
+The approximate number of taxa in these collections is 90,000 taxa or approximately 40,000 species.

-Estimated percentage of collections in existence before Convention on Biological Diversity — 70%.
+The estimated percentage of collections in existence before Convention on Biological Diversity is 70%.